The square lattice Ising model on the rectangle III: Hankel and Toeplitz determinants: Introduction

 Until some years ago, exact solutions for arbitrary temperatures were only known for systems with periodic or antiperiodic boundary conditions in at least one direction, as then a Fourier transform along this translationally invariant direction could be used to diagonalize the problem in the corresponding direction.
 The remaining direction could be handled afterwards with a transfer matrix method, involving a $2\times2$ transfer matrix, taking into account arbitrary boundary conditions, or even line disorder \citep{McCoyWu73}.

 This changed in 2016, when Baxter \citep{Baxter16,Baxter20} and Hucht \citep{Hucht16a,Hucht16ae,Hucht16b} independently presented exact results for the Ising model on the rectangle, with open boundary conditions in both directions, expressing the partition function as $M\times M$ and $M/2\times M/2$ determinants, respectively.
-While Baxter used Kaufman's spinor method \citep{Kaufman49} below $\Tc$ and focused on the thermodynamic limit \citep{Baxter16}, where he calculated the corner contributions to the free energy \citep{VernierJacobsen12}, Hucht utilized the dimer method of Kasteleyn and McCoy \& Wu \citep{Kasteleyn61,Kasteleyn63,Fisher66,McCoyWu73,McCoyWu14}, combined with Schur reductions and a block transfer matrix formulation of Molinari \citep{Molinari08}, and derived closed expressions for finite systems at arbitrary temperatures.
-The resulting transfer matrices directly correspond to the spinor method matrices, connecting the so far unrelated methods.
+While Baxter used Kaufman's spinor method \citep{Kaufman49} below $\Tc$ and focused on the thermodynamic limit \citep{Baxter16}, where he exactly calculated the corner contributions to the free energy conjectured in \citep{VernierJacobsen12}, Hucht utilized the dimer method of Kasteleyn and McCoy \& Wu \citep{Kasteleyn61,Kasteleyn63,Fisher66,McCoyWu73,McCoyWu14}, combined with Schur reductions and a block transfer matrix formulation of Molinari \citep{Molinari08}, and derived closed expressions for finite systems at arbitrary temperatures.
+The resulting transfer matrices directly correspond to the spinor method matrices, bridging the gap between these so far rather unrelated methods.